Sunday, 12 February 2023

 Rank: 269

-Positives + Throughout her time on the Tardis Tegan's been the fall-girl, the only Human in a crew of four with a quick temper that's mocked and misunderstood and who quickly becomes a pale shadow of the feisty, bolshie character she started with, by the end so far out of her comfort zone you wonder why she stays travelling in the Tardis at all.
-Here in her last story she's back to being our human representative and conscience again, the way she always should have been, the only person who isn't numb to all the needless death and destruction.
-The moment she calls the Doctor out on it and leaves comes suddenly but is still the perfect end for her character as Tegan uses her short temper and outrage in all the right ways, standing up even to those she loves.
+POSITIVES + Throughout her time on the Tardis Tegan's been the fall-girl, the only Human in a crew of four with a quick temper that's mocked and misunderstood and who quickly becomes a pale shadow of the feisty, bolshie character she started with.
+By the end she’s so far out of her comfort zone you wonder why she stays travelling in the Tardis at all.
+Here in her last story (perhaps because it was originally written for the younger Tegan of a year earlier) she's back to being our human representative and conscience again, the way she always should have been, the only person who isn't numb to all the needless death and destruction.
+The moment she calls the Doctor out on his actions and leaves comes suddenly but is still the perfect end for her character as Tegan uses her short temper and outrage in all the right ways, standing up even to those she loves.
+Her sad tearful ‘brave heart tegan’, as she offers comfort to herself, is poignant indeed (and, improvised, much better than the panned exit where she sneers at a dead Dalek casing in disgust) It was Janet Fielding’s penultimate scene (her last is meeting up with Turlough) and she was emotional, with lots of tears amongst the cast who’d worked together for so long.
+Legend has it she worked herself up before filming by kicking the spare warehouse boxes, scaring the production crew sent to keep an eye on her!

 No comments: